Code-Institute-Submissions/MSierag-SiteStorage_NovResub/README.md

 ## Features
 -   Navbar at the top of the page is not visible on the Welcome page, but on all subsequent pages.
 The Register and Login pages show no buttons on the navbar yet.
 Once the user is successfully logged in the navbar displays the buttons "Home", "New item", "Locations" and "Logout".
 The buttons have a hover effect.
+-   Delete functions throughout the site are intentionally without defensive programming.

 ### Existing features